bhushanrkashyap/aws-dataflow/README.md

 ## Quick start

 1. Open the ingestion notebook at `1.ingestion/ingestion.ipynb` to run or preview sample ingestion.
-2. The Glue job implementation is in `2.glue/scripts/gluejob.py` and the job definition is `2.glue/scripts/myfirstjob.json`.
+2. The Glue job implementation is in `2.glue/scripts/gluejob.py`.
 3. Run Athena queries from `3.athena/athena_queries.sql` against the prepared datasets.

 Notes: